Try our example SDK code.

 Return a Product by its Key

-Your Product can now be queried by including its key after the Products endpoint.
+You can now query the Product by including its key after the Products endpoint.
 This example code outputs the Product's current English name.

 Product findProductByKey = apiRoot